nocomplexity/FreeAndOpenMachineLearning/whatisml.rst

 Data science can be defined as:

 * The practice of, and methods for, reporting and decision making based on data.

+So Data science is a umbrella term for several disciplines (technical and non technical) that deal with data.
+Even storing data in a retrievable way is a real science with many pitfalls.

 Generative model
 ^^^^^^^^^^^^^^^^^^^^^^